erafaelmanuel/mappyfy/README.md

 ```js
  List<PersonDto> personList = mapper.set(new ArrayList<Animal>()).mapToList(PersonDto.class);
 ```
 In order to map one or more fields to a different type.
-Follow the example [here](#maptovalueclass), or just simply use 'mapAllTo'
+Follow the example [here](#maptovalueclass), or just simply use:
 ```js
  PersonDto dto = mapper.set(person).mapAllTo(PersonDto.class);
 ```